sguti/ng2-owl-carousel2/README.md

 # ng2-owl-carousel2
 Owl Carousel for Angular 2+

-This is not a official distribution of owl carousel 2
+This is not an official distribution of owl carousel 2

 ### Installation